lmbxmu/FilterSketch/README.md

 ## Tips

 Any problem, free to contact the authors via emails: lmbxmu@stu.xmu.edu.cn or shaojieli@stu.xmu.edu.cn, or adding the first author's wechat as friends (id: lmbcxy if you are using wechat) for convenient communications.
+Do not post issues with github as much as possible, just in case that I could not receive the emails from github thus ignore the posted issues.